sanjogururaj47/solution_take_home_submission/README.md

 ## Problem Statement

-How can Brainbase interface with live travel data and behave as a real life travel agent would?
+How can Brainbase interface with live travel data and behave as a real life travel agent would

 ## Assumptions

 - The user is booking a flight for themselves.
-- Users details are already stored, and known by the agent - but can be updated and is asked by the LLM sometimes.
+- Users details are already stored, and known by the agent - but can be updated and is asked by the LLM to confirm sometimes.
 - Because we are using the Amadeus testAPI sometimes the hotel names and properties are not real (sometimes for flights, too)